christiandudel/age_difference/README.md

 Contact: Christian Dudel, dudel@demogr.mpg.de

 The age difference between two persons is often of interest as an exposure in epidemiologic research.
-The association of the age difference between mother and father and child health outcomes is an example.
+The age difference between mother and father and how it affects child health outcomes is an example.
 The code in this repository shows that there are three key issues when using age differences as an exposure.

 The file 'visual_representation.R' provides figures which demonstrate the